wkake8888/jaist-research/Hierarchical Learning for Generation with Long Source Sequences.md

 **Motivation:**
 - Current Seq2Seq model has difficulty on handling long sequences, such as summarization and document level translation tasks.
 - RNN and Transformer-based models have limits on the input length.
 When input is long and it is required complehensive understanding of the entire paragraph or document, the performance is not good.
-- These tasks require the model to reason at the token level as well as the sentence and paragraph level (I think it is this paper's opinion)
+- These tasks require the model to reason at the token level as well as the sentence and paragraph level (Main idea of this paper)
 - One of the main learning challenges for seq2seq models is that the decoder needs to get token level representations from the encoder to predict the next token, while at the same time it must learn from a large context.

 **Method:**